Mbuton/hello-world/README.md

+# My Bio
+Hello world, My name is Collins and I am a student at GeorgeBrow College school of Computer Technology.
+I am currently in my final year in the Computer Programmer Analyst program.
+I like PHP,Java,JavaScript,C# and currenly learning Android Studio to build apps for fun.
+I an currently looking for entry level Software Developer positions in the industry.
+Thanks..

 # Welcome to GitHub

 Welcome to GitHub—where millions of developers work together on software.
 Ready to get started?
 Let’s learn how this all works by building and publishing your first GitHub Pages website!